saddam213/AmuseAI/README.md

 > NVIDIA driver version `580.65` or later is required for CUDA 13.0 compatibility.

-### ROCm (AMD)
-AMD GPUs can use **ROCm 7.14.0** for native GPU acceleration.
-ROCm provides support for compatible Radeon and Instinct hardware, offering an alternative to CUDA for AMD-based systems.
-Performance and supported features may vary depending on the specific GPU architecture and operating system.

-> AMD driver version `26.8.1` or later is required for ROCm 7.14.0 compatibility.

 ### Vulkan (AMD, Nvidia, Intel)
 **Vulkan** provides a cross-vendor GPU backend that can be used on compatible hardware without requiring CUDA or ROCm.
 This makes it particularly useful for GPUs and systems that do not have access to a supported CUDA or ROCm environment.